centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-install.md

   systemctl restart cbd
   ```

-8. Now the configuration is correct, you can start the server by running this command:
+8. Now that the configuration is correct, you can start the server by running this command:

   ```shell
   systemctl start centreon-map-engine